Breelandthecat/Custom-Firefox-Icon-Tutorial/README.md

 # Custom-Firefox-Icon-Tutorial.
+**PLEASE NOTE THAT THIS GUIDE ONLY CHANGES THE NEW TAB ICON AND VERY VERY FEW OTHERS!
+It also can change your program icon if you choose.**
 This is a tutorial on how to change the icon of Firefox.
 Firefox is a web browser.
 If you want to change the icon outside of the web browser.
 I Would recommend doing this with Librewolf due to this being mainly tested on it, as i originally came up with this idea while playing with librewolf.

 # omni.ja's location.